 Text will be formatted for easy consumption, as well as structured for search bots to know what is most important.
 Your most important text will be linked to both internally and to other sites, which gives you more SEO link juice.

 Images will be optimized and tagged, (also for SEO purposes).
 PDF’s will be linked for easy download.
 CTA’s, landing pages and forms will be integrated to guide the viewer through each stage of your marketing funnel.

-Phase 6: Training & Launch
+Phase 6: Training, Testing & Launch

 After kicking the tires, we launch the site and address any minor issues that may appear.
 Then, it’s time to keep the site optimized and relevant to grow your business through Growth Driven Design and Inbound Marketing.

 I have been working with Red Barn Design for 10 years to develop client websites ranging from 5 page introductory sites to 150 page content-rich sites.
 In every case they have delivered outstanding design and powerful programming.
 Rick and Sally contribute strategic thinking to the projects and are extremely responsive – during the project and also afterwards.
 In every way they have met or exceeded my expectations.
 I highly recommend their service.“Dan HinmonHinmon Agency